 If you do like Baitcasting Reels, here’s one of my favorite rod/reel combinations for up to 50 lb.
 Jack Crevalle.

-We recommend the following line for Jacks, just to be safe.
+We recommend the following line for Jack fish, just to be safe.
 It really hurts to see one snap the line!
-Fifty lb.
-Braided.

 60-80 lb. clear leader is best.
 Jacks do have teeth, but they don’t typically chew threw 80 lb. test line.
 We recommend this line, and it is sometimes sold out because it is in high demand.
 Everyone likes this one.
 If this shows as sold-out, search Amazon for it again.

-The best hooks for jacks are strong and fair.
+The best hooks are strong and fair.
 Don’t use the off-set hooks.
-It isn’t like Jacks are difficult to catch, they do bite at anything pulled quickly through the water.
-A size 3/0 or 4/0 hook is plenty big for jacks.
+It isn’t like they are difficult to catch, they do bite at anything pulled quickly through the water.
+A size 3/0 or 4/0 hook is plenty big for them.
 Use circle hooks if you’ll be doing a lot of catch and release and you know where they are.

 3/0 Hook Recommendation – perfect for Jacks of all size except the smallest, though I’ve caught them on these 3/0 hooks as well.